nvim-lualine/lualine.nvim/README.md

 }
 ```

-If you want to get your current lualine config. you can
+If you want to get your current lualine config, you can
-do so with
+do so with:

 ```lua
 require'lualine'.get_config()